 If you are noticing slower drains, odds are there is an obstruction or blockage that is preventing wastewater from making its way to the sewer system.
 A more obvious sign is when you begin to notice sewage back up coming from your toilet, showers, and sinks.
-For more on when a sewer inspection is needed, feel free to read up on “When Do I Need a Sewer Inspection.”

 Are you experiencing slow drains, bad odors, or back-ups?
 Chances are, you need a sewer scope inspection to find the source of your issues.
 Call on the professionals of Alpha Environmental to inspect and remedy your sewage and other environmental needs.